 PM10 is a measure of the amount of small particles in the air (smaller than 10 micrometers).
 These small particles tend to cause respiration problems at high concentrations.
 The National Environmental Standard for Air Quality (NESAQ) Guideline limit is a daily average of no more than 50 micrograms/m3 of PM10.
 An exceedance occurs when there has been an average of more than 50 micrograms/m3 of PM10 recorded over a 24 hour period.
 The NESAQ allows one exceedance per year.
 Wind strength and direction, as well as daily temperature variations, have a lot to do with the fluctuations in air quality.
 In September 2016 the air quality site was moved to a new location in Reefton due to the sale of the previous site.

-There have been no exceedances of this standard so far in 2020.
+There have been two exceedances of this standard so far in 2020.
 The highest 24hr average PM10 this winter, 52 micrograms/m3, was recorded on the 25th of June.

 LAWA Reefton air quality page link below

 Annual exceedances of the National Standard since 2006

 See here for more information and background reports on air quality in Reefton.